-Because indeed the hope that one could map out the field for the purposes of navigating it (or teaching it), as well as the dizzying swirl of words in Jencks’s attempt to do so, both equally haunt the bubble that is the contemporary academic discourse on architecture in the US.
+Because indeed the hope that one could map the field for the purposes of navigating it (or teaching it), as well as the dizzying swirl of words in Jencks’s attempt to do so, both equally haunt the bubble of US contemporary academic architectural discourse..
 It is hardly Jencks’s fault, but his image did capture, indeed it predicted, the plurality of concerns that corresponds to our own(it is only fair to credit him with this).
 Working on a million different platforms simultaneously is commensurate with the complexity of issues that define our time.
 But of course, things would be simpler, at least in architecture schools, if someone would finally enumerate, or resuscitate one or two ideas about our disciplinary core (preferably ontological, but something like a conventional core would do as well, as long as it did not sound too much like NAAB – I am being Ironic here).

-The loss of certainty is not something to mourn (we are repeatedly told), and yet that momentous time when early postmodern theory was a blood bath of meta narratives seems far enough away for us to be able to admit nostalgia for “grand narratives” and even harbor a suspicion about their ultimate disappearance.
+The loss of certainty is not something to mourn (we are repeatedly told), and yet that momentous time when early postmodern theory was a blood bath of meta narratives seems sufficiently distant to allow nostalgia for “grand narratives” and even harbor a suspicion about their ultimate disappearance.
 After all, we realize on daily basis that gender, race, class, and religion shape the world we live in even if the discourse about them may seem more tentative and pedestrian than at an earlier point in time.

-And once nostalgia is on the table, Jencks’ flowchart gets reanimated not only as the mirror image of that contemporary want for clarity that was never experienced by those who mourn it (nor perhaps by those who appear to have had it), but indeed, as an allegory of dismantlement, and by the same token of the persistence of narratives, even if atomized, redistributed, repressed and retooled.
+Once nostalgia is on the table, Jencks’ flowchart gets reanimated not only as the mirror image of that contemporary want for clarity that was never experienced by those who mourn it (nor perhaps by those who appear to have had it), but indeed, as an allegory of dismantlement, and by the same token of the persistence of narratives, even if atomized, redistributed, repressed and retooled.